-The responsible person Senior IT support technician will ensure that full records are kept of:
+The responsible person (Darren Best, Senior IT Technician) will ensure that full records are kept of:

-- User Ids and requests for password changes; - User log-ons; - Security incidents related to this Policy and procedures.
+- User IDs and requests for password changes; - User log-ons; - Security incidents related to this Policy and procedures.

 In the event of a serious security incident, the Police may request and will be allowed access to passwords used for encryption.
 Local Authority Auditors also have the right of access to passwords for audit investigation purposes.